 The full life cycle of a candidate from job opening to hire can be a daunting process.
 To help you navigate this cycle, please select the chronological process below that is where you are.
 If you are just beginning, please select step 1!

-Before the search begins, determine the needed opportunity that exists within your department/unit and review compensation, classification, and wage to ensure they are accurate and up-to-date prior to posting the position.
+Before the search begins, determine the need that exists within your department/unit and review compensation, classification, and wage to ensure they are accurate and up-to-date prior to posting the position.

-After your initial review of the needed position, your next step will be to ensure that there is a valid job description in place to in order to post a job ad.
-For Wage and Classified positions, this will be found in an Employee Work Profile (EWP).
-For all Faculty positions (Administrative Professional & Instructional), this is referred to as their Position Description (PD).
+After your initial review of the needed position, your next step will be to ensure that there is a valid job description in place to post a job ad.
+For all faculty positions (Administrative/Professional and Instructional), this is referred to as their Position Description (PD).

-If this is a new position, submit a Position Maintenance Form (PMF) to Class & Comp along with the PD or EWP.
-The Position Maintenance Form (PMF) is used to create new benefited ensuring that the position is assigned the correct kind of position number from Budget.
-The PMF is available at Budget Office Position Maintenance Form (Excel)
+If this is a new position, submit a Position Maintenance Form (PMF) to email@example.com along with the PD.
+The Position Maintenance Form (PMF) is used to create a new benefited position, ensuring that it is assigned the correct position number from Budget.

 When reviewing a job description, consider the following: